-- 118 6.
-Encourage the use of regionally produced Cross Laminated Timber (CLT) in new 119 construction especially public buildings by providing a sales tax exemption for all CLT that is 120 used in any new construction project. - 7.
-Encourage the use of other wood using industries in Massachusetts by providing a 30% investment tax credit of a project's cost. - 123 8.
-Provide a Job Tax Credit of \$5,000 for every new job created in forestry and 124 forest products industries that are located in Massachusetts. - VI.
+- 3. Encourage the use of regionally produced Cross Laminated Timber (CLT) in new construction especially public buildings by providing a sales tax exemption for all CLT that is used in any new construction project. - 4.
+Provide a Job Tax Credit of \$5,000 for every new job created in forestry and forest products industries that are located in Massachusetts. - VI.
 Improve Forest Health and Forest Productivity:

-- 1. Non-native insect infestations such as the gypsy moth caterpillar, the hemlock wooly adelgid, the emerald ash borer, the Asian longhorned beetle, and other insect pests will be monitored and control measures encouraged.
-Aerial spraying of organic BT will be done for the control of the gypsy moth caterpillar as needed. - 2.
-Enact a comprehensive program to control non-native invasive plants which are a huge threat to our forest ecosystems.
+- 1.Non-native insect infestations such as the spongy moth caterpillar, the hemlock wooly adelgid, the emerald ash borer, the Asian longhorned beetle, and other insect pests will be monitored and control measures encouraged.
+Aerial spraying of organic BT will be done for the control of the spongy moth caterpillar as needed. - 2.Enact a comprehensive program to control non-native invasive plants which are a huge threat to our forest ecosystems.
 Require that all cities and towns develop an invasive plant control program that would include all town roads and town owned property including schools, recreation areas, parks, and conservation land.
 Contact all landowners to educate them on the need to control invasive plants and practice good forestry.
 Invasive Control Management Plans will be paid for by an increase in local aid and Plans for all cities and towns will be reviewed and approved by DCR's Director of Forest Stewardship. - VII.
-The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort by

-Northeast and Mid-Atlantic States to reduce CO2 emissions from large fossil fuel power plants.
+The Regional Greenhouse Gas Initiative (RGGI) is a cooperative effort by Northeast and Mid-Atlantic States to reduce CO2 emissions from large fossil fuel power plants.
 MA receives about \$50 million/year from RGGI Auctions.
 The proceeds from the auctions go to energy efficiency and other projects but nothing goes to forestry.
-So the New Forestry Deal is calling for 50% of all auction revenue go to forestry.
-The RGGI has a "forestry protocol" but it has done nothing to help forestry in Massachusetts
+The New Forestry Deal will require that 50% of all auction revenue go to forest landowners to help pay for the tax credits and grants.
+The RGGI has a "forestry protocol" but it has done nothing to help forestry in